Ohio tourism logo

 Adena Culture: Mound Builders

-The Adena Culture were both hunters and gatherers, but they were also Ohio's first farmers.
-Archeological evidence suggest that they were growing sunflowers, squash, as well as a few other plants.
+The Adena Culture was made up of both hunters and gatherers, but they were also Ohio's first farmers.
+Archeological evidence suggests that they were growing sunflowers, squash, as well as a few other plants.
 They also created clay pots used for cooking and storage.
 But their main distinction was in how they buried elite members of their clan.

 These mounds, some of which were quite large (see the Miamisburg Mound located south of Dayton).
 In the illustration below, we can see through archeological excavations, how these massive mounds were created.

 They would begin with the burial of one noted individual, perhaps the leader of the clan.
 As time passed, and more celebrities died, they added their remains to the mound.
 Not everyone was buried in this way, but only a select few.
 It is not clear from current studies how they handled the deaths and burials of the common people.
-Some recent discoveries along the Scioto River might suggest that they too were buried, but that remains to be seen.
-Previous excavations in and around the larger mound groups suggest that perhaps most of the deaths were handled by cremating the remains.
+Previous excavations in and around the larger mound groups suggest that perhaps most of the dead were handled by cremating the remains.

-The image at left was found in an Adena Mound in Chillicothe.
-It is a clay pipe about 8" in length and found next to the left hand of the body.
-The figure has a hole extending the entire length and exits through the figure's head.
+In the original burial site of the Adena Mound, an intact Adena Pipe was found.
+It is about 8" in length, weighs about a pound and was found next to the left hand of the body.
+The pipe was made from a rather soft substance known as pipestone.
+The artifact has a hole extending the entire length and exits through the figure's head.
 While many Adena pipes have been unearthed, this is the only pipe shaped in human form.

 Most of the pipes recovered are in the shapes of birds, animals, and reptiles.
 In the burial earth surround some bodies, there would be 100s of these pipes, all broken in half before being covered over with dirt.